b392zhan/cs348-project/README.md

 Every book entry includes a star icon in the UI to allow users to "favourite" or highlight books.
 Newly created books default to an unselected (unstarred) state.
 When a user clicks the star, it toggles the starred boolean column in the Book table (or a separate StarredBooks table if modeled that way).
 This helps users quickly identify their most treasured reads.

+5. 📖 Book Length

+Books in the library can be filtered by their length and categorized into three groups.
+Books are either Short Stories, Novels, or epics.
+When a user uses the filter, they can quickly know how long a read it could be.